dantimashov/quantum_afterburner/README.md

 If a player crashes into an obstacle, then it disappears, and the number of lives of the player is decreased.
 When the number of lives becomes zero, the game ends.

+Control

+right arrow on keyboard - rotation of the vector of the ship's direction of travel clockwise

+left arrow on keyboard - rotation of the vector of the ship's direction of travel counter-clockwise

 ## Link to project page
 [The info about project in Russian on the SE wiki ](http://mit.spbau.ru/sewiki/index.php/%D0%9A%D0%B2%D0%B0%D0%BD%D1%82%D0%BE%D0%B2%D1%8B%D0%B9_%D1%84%D0%BE%D1%80%D1%81%D0%B0%D0%B6)